Phosphoinositide phospholipase C: PLC-δ

 PLC-δ1 also possesses a classical leucine-rich nuclear export signal (NES) in its EF hand motif, as well as a Nuclear localization signal within its linker region.
 These two elements combined allow PLC-δ1 to actively translocate into and out of the nucleus.
 However, its function in the nucleus remains unclear.

 The widely expressed PLC-δ1 isoform is the best-characterized phospholipase family member, as it was the first to have high-resolution X-ray crystal structures available for analysis.
 In terms of domain architecture, all of the enzymes are built upon a common PLC-δ backbone, wherein each family displays similarities, as well as obvious distinctions, that contribute to unique regulatory properties within the cell.
 Because it is the only family found expressed in lower eukaryotic organisms such as yeast and slime molds, it is considered the prototypical PLC isoform.
 The other family members more than likely evolved from PLC-δ as their domain architecture and mechanism of activation were expanded.
-Although a full crystal structure has not been obtained, high-resolution X-ray crystallography has yielded the molecular structure of the N-terminal PH domain complexed with its product IP3, as well as the remainder of the enzyme with the PH domain ablated.
+Although a full crystal structure has not been obtained, high-resolution X-ray crystallography has yielded the molecular structure of the N-terminal PH domain complexed with its product IP_{3}, as well as the remainder of the enzyme with the PH domain ablated.
 These structures have provided researchers with the necessary information to begin speculating about other family members such as PLCβ2.